Wartski: History

 The firm moved via premises in the Quadrant Arcade, Regent Street, 139 Regent Street and 14 Grafton Street, Mayfair.
-The firm's distinctive shop-front on Grafton Street, designed by John Bruckland in 1974, was Grade II listed by English Heritage in 2012.
-It is a rare survival of innovative twentieth century retail architecture in Mayfair.
-In 2018 Wartski moved to larger premises at 60 St. James Street, London, the concrete lined interior was designed by the architects Waldo Works.
+The firm's distinctive shop front on Grafton Street, designed by John Bruckland in 1974, was Grade II listed by English Heritage in 2012.
+It is a rare survival of innovative twentieth-century retail architecture in Mayfair.
+In 2018,Wartski moved to larger premises at 60 St. James Street, London; the concrete-lined interior was designed by the architects Waldo Works.

-With the Russian revolution, many of the aristocracy took with them large quantities of jewellery made by Carl Fabergé, jeweller to the Tsar.
+With the Russian Revolution, many of the aristocracies took with them large quantities of jewellery made by Carl Fabergé, jeweller to the Tsar.
 The pieces found their way into shops all over Europe.
 Harry Wartski painstakingly tracked them down and bought them for his shop.
 He and Snowman also bought some pieces from the Soviet government, whose collection attracted Royal patronage to the firm.
-Emanuel Snowman travelled to the USSR from 1925 onwards to negotiate the purchase of former Romanov jewels and objets d'art from the Antiquariat, a commissariat established by the Bolsheviks to raise foreign currency.
+Emanuel Snowman travelled to the Soviet Union from 1925 onwards to negotiate the purchase of former Romanov jewels and objets d'art from the Antiquariat, a commissariat established by the Bolsheviks to raise foreign currency.

-When King Farouk was deposed, Kenneth Snowman (Emmanuel Snowman's son) went to Cairo to buy up some of the Egyptian crown jewels which also included many Fabergé pieces.
+When King Farouk was deposed, Kenneth Snowman (Emmanuel Snowman's son) went to Cairo to buy some of the Egyptian crown jewels, which also included many Fabergé pieces.

 (Abraham) Kenneth Snowman (1919–2002), ran the London shop and wrote standard works, The Art of Carl Fabergé (1953), followed by Carl Fabergé: Goldsmith to the Imperial Court of Russia and Eighteenth Century Gold Boxes of Europe (1966), written at the urging of Sacheverell Sitwell.
 As a curator, Snowman organised the exhibitions of Fabergé at the Victoria and Albert Museum (1977) and at the Cooper-Hewitt Museum, New York (1983).
 He was elected a Fellow of the Society of Antiquaries in 1994 and appointed CBE for his services to the arts and to charitable institutions in 1997.